Vijaya Tahilramani: Allegations of corruption

 Although the Supreme Court of India had refused to publicly disclose reasons for Tahilramani's transfer, in September 2019, the Indian Express published certain allegations which they reported were the substance of the Supreme Court's reasons for the decision.
 According to the Indian Express, unnamed sources had indicated that there were three reasons for Tahilramani's transfer.
 According to the Indian Express, the Supreme Court had concerns that Tahilramani was allegedly not working for sufficient hours, was allegedly close to local politicians, had allegedly purchased property in Chennai, and further, had dissolved a bench which was refusing to allow the Central Bureau of Investigation to investigate cases concerning the theft of idols in temples in favour of allowing a retired police official to do so.
 On 25 September 2019, sitting Supreme Court Justice D.Y.
-Chandrachud, speaking at a public event, stated that transferring judges was not a solution for complaints against them, calling for reforms in judicial transfers.
+Chandrachud, speaking at a public event, stated that transferring judges was not a solution for alleged complaints against them, calling for reforms in judicial transfers.

-On 30 September 2019, after Tahilramani's resignation, the Intelligence Bureau submitted a report based on which the then-Supreme Court Chief Justice Ranjan Gogoi (now a Member of Parliament by government nomination) directed an investigation into Tahilramani for allegations of corruption relating to the purchase of properties and the dissolution of the bench hearing cases concerning idol thefts.
+On 30 September 2019, after Tahilramani's resignation, the Intelligence Bureau submitted a report based on which the then-Supreme Court Chief Justice Ranjan Gogoi directed an investigation into Tahilramani for allegations of corruption relating to the purchase of properties and the dissolution of the bench hearing cases concerning idol thefts.
 In November 2019, media reports indicated that there were ongoing campaigns to raise funds to "reconstitute" this special bench that Tahilramani had dissolved, which resulted in a special investigation by the Madras High Court, as the constitution of benches is the prerogative of the court and cannot be compelled for financial reasons.
 A public interest petition seeking an investigation into these calls for the reconstitution of the special bench is ongoing.

 In a memoir published after his retirement, Justice Gogoi, explained that he took the decision to transfer Tahilramani to a court "where there was less work" after he felt there were credible allegations concerning irregularities, against her.

-Since 2019, there have been no reports on the outcome of the Central Bureau of Investigation's investigation of Tahilramani.
-CBI has concluded that in the reference made by registrar general of Supreme Court of India,no offence was found against Tahilramani and hence no case was registered.
+Despite such claims, she has never been charged with any wrongdoing at any forum where she would have a chance to clear her name or challenge evidence against her, if any.